VISTANet: VIsual Spoken Textual Additive Net for Interpretable Multimodal Emotion Recognition: Introduction

-Using the modality weights computed through grid-search, 82.63\% accuracy has been observed for (speech + text) emotion recognition whereas (image + text) emotion recognition and (speech + image) emotion recognition resulted in 90.20\% and 84.17\% accuracies on IIT-R MMEmoRec dataset.
-The VISTA Net has resulted in 95.99\% emotion recognition accuracy when considering the image, speech, and text modalities, which is better than the performance when considering the input of any one or two modalities.
-The enhanced performance by the VISTA Net advocates the importance of utilizing complementary information from multiple modalities for emotion recognition.
-The importance of all the modalities has been reported, and their features contributing to emotion recognition are highlighted during the analysis.
-This paper makes the following contributions. \begin{enumerate} \item The bimodal emotion recognition has been performed for each combination of speech, text, and image modalities using a hybrid of intermediate and late fusion.
-The SER, TER, and IER models proposed in the previous chapters have been utilized, and modality weights for fusion have been computed using grid-search. \item A hybrid-fusion-based novel interpretable multimodal emotion recognition system, VISTA Net, has been proposed to classify an input containing an image, corresponding speech, and text into discrete emotion classes. \item A novel interpretability technique, KAAP, has been developed to identify each modality's importance and important image, speech, and text features contributing the most to recognizing emotions. \item A large-scale dataset, `IIT-R MMEmoRec dataset' containing images, speech utterances, text transcripts, and emotion labels has been constructed. \end{enumerate}
+This paper proposes an interpretable multimodal emotion recognition system, VIsual Spoken Textual Additive Net (VISTANet), which combines features from images, speech, and text using a hybrid of intermediate and late fusion techniques.
+It utilizes a combination of complex pre-trained models along with simpler models.
+This configuration helps the simpler model learn and adapt by leveraging the robust knowledge of the pre-trained model, thus improving overall integration and responsiveness.
+A novel interpretability technique, K-Average Additive exPlanation (KAAP), has also been developed to identify important visual, spoken, and textual features predicting specific emotion classes.
+It is used to automatically adjust intermediate outputs and compute the weighted average without human input.

-Further in this paper, the related works have been reviewed in Section~\ref{sec:lr}.
-The proposed dataset, system, and interpretability technique have been described in Section~\ref{sec:method} along with the dataset construction procedure.
-Section~\ref{sec:experiments} and \ref{sec:results} discuss the experiments and results and the paper is concluded in Section~\ref{sec:conclusion}.
+{The IIT-R MMEmoRec dataset includes Set A, containing highly confident samples, and an additional Set B, with samples subjected to less strict filtering.
+The VISTANet has achieved emotion recognition accuracies of 95.99\%, 75.13\%, and 80.11\% for Set A, Set B, and the overall dataset, respectively.
+In the ablation studies on Set A,} an accuracy of 81.95\% was observed for emotion recognition combining speech and text.
+The combinations of image and text, and speech and image, achieved accuracies of 86.40\% and 84.66\%, respectively.
+VISTANet outperformed these configurations by achieving a 95.99\% accuracy when integrating all three modalities.
+Furthermore, the KAAP technique identifies the contributions of each modality and its features.
+The major contributions of this work are as follows. \begin{itemize} \item A hybrid-fusion-based novel interpretable multimodal emotion recognition system, VISTANet, has been proposed to classify an input containing an image, corresponding speech, and text into discrete emotion classes. \item A novel interpretability technique, KAAP, has been developed to identify each modality's significance and the key image, speech, and text features contributing to recognizing emotions. \item A large-scale dataset, `IIT-R MMEmoRec dataset' containing images, speech utterances, text transcripts, and emotion labels has been constructed. \end{itemize}